SAP-samples/teched2025-AD161/exercises/ex1/README.md

     ```
     The annotations provide a title for some of the elements of the domain model entities.

 3. The values of the annotations are `i18n` keys.
-We need to also get the respective texts into our app.
+The respective texts need to be added to the app.
 Copy the folder [assets/ex1/_i18n](../../assets/ex1/_i18n) into folder _xflights_.

     The result should look like this: